Chronicles of Orion's Arm

 Many Felx can find themselves wandering the spaceways for a time if they are not moved to return to their pride.
 This period is frequently termed a “walkabout”, an old Terran custom.
 The Felx finishes maturing during this period, and then either returns home and rejoins the pride, or sets off to find his or her own way in the galaxy.

 Many Felx were content to live their lives within the structure provided by the Terran Union.
 However, a few hundred years ago, a large group of Felx split off from the Union and set off on their own.
 They now have their own set of worlds, a couple hundred, and over time the two cultures now bump up against each other.
-This occasionally causes friction between the Empire and Felx, but thus far has not yet resulted in warfare.
-The Empire views the Felx as a potential annoyance; the Felx look at their counterparts as dangerous to their preferred way of life.
+This occasionally causes friction between the Union and Felx, but thus far has not yet resulted in warfare.
+The Union views the Felx as a potential annoyance; the Felx look at their counterparts as dangerous to their preferred way of life.

 Felx Character Creation